Asmaa119/SOC-Fundamentals_practice/README.md

  Cases 5:
+This alert was investigated in LetsDefend (training SOC environment).
+All hostnames/IPs are part of the simulated lab environment no real data exposed.
- Privilege Escalation, Medium severity alert (SOC335) LetsDefend Closed as True Positive after finding a suspecious svohost executed via PowerShell.
+ Privilege Escalation, Medium ,severity alert (SOC335) LetsDefend Closed as True Positive after finding a suspecious svohost executed via PowerShell.
  Folder documents a case study with screenshots, notes including Investigation, IOC, Timeline and mitigation steps.